georgeflanagin/parsec4/README.md

 Assuming the user is typing in the commands, or that they are being read from a file, perhaps via I/O redirection, it is fair to ask this
-questions: "Why not take the user's input string, `s`, and place a line of Python in the function that reads the input that says the following?"
+question: "Why not take the user's input string, `s`, and place a line of Python in the function that reads the input that says the following?"

 ```python
 s = s.strip().lower()
 ```

-This approach definitely works, and parsers of all types for all languages like well behaved data.
-Great idea.
+This approach is best, and parsers of all types for all languages benefit from well behaved data.
 It is also a lot simpler than running the text through a number of parsers.
 And with a nod to the efficiency police, it is no doubt more efficient to use Python's built-ins than it is to use Parsec's functions.